epsilon537/boxlambda/docs/sw_comp_picolibc.md

   - Data, BSS, and stack sections go to *dmem*.
   - The *.cmem_bss* section goes to *cmem*.
   - The heap goes to *emem*.
-- Symbols to be used by the CRT0 code for section relocation, BSS initialization, etc. For BoxLambda, the key symbols are:
+- Symbols used by the CRT0 code for section relocation, BSS initialization, etc. For BoxLambda, the key symbols are:
     - *__code_source / __code_start / __code_size*: source address, destination address, and size of the code section to relocate from flash to CMEM.
 In the Boot-from-CMEM sequence, *__code_source* and *__code_start* point to the same CMEM address.
     - *__data_source / __data_start / __data_size*: source address, destination address, and size of the data section to relocate from flash or CMEM to DMEM.
     - *__bss_start / __bss_size*: Address and size of BSS section in DMEM to zero out.